Hemasundar2006/Prani-Mitra-Backend1/README.md

 - Node.js (v16.0.0 or higher)
 - MongoDB (v4.4 or higher)
 - Razorpay account (for payments)
-- MSG91 or Twilio account (for SMS)
+- Password-based authentication (no SMS required)

 ## 🛠️ Installation